 Birds: Varied Thrush

-Wham.
+Wham!
 We heard the thud and went to investigate the “plink” on our living room window.
 There on the lawn lay a still warm thrush.
 It was so pretty, but its neck was broken.
-I picked it up and felt its fading heart and slightly moving beak in my hands.
+Picking up the limp bird, I felt its fading heart and slightly moving beak in my hands.
 We had had the window washer clean the outsides of our windows the week before and the glass must have been invisible to the bird.

 Although we can see the Varied Thrush year-round in Portland, Oregon, it is also a migrant forager.
 The thrush will often winter in California and summer in the Yukon and Alaska.
 The black mask on the orange belly and throat make me think of the Baltimore Oriole, but it looks more like a small robin to my eye.
 The black breast band also looks a bit like the Western Meadowlark, but it is less like a chevron and more like a collar.
 The dark eyes are often hidden in the birds mask, making it seem mysterious also.

-The Varied Thrush, whenever I spot one, is always a surprise to me.
+The Varied Thrush, whenever I spot one, is always a surprise.
 Growing up on the East Coast, we never saw this thrush.
-We always loved the seasonal Robins, which were a welcomed harbinger of spring in the mid-Atlantic states.
-Smaller than it’s Robin cousin, the Varied Thrush is a prodigious eater, plumping up it for its trips north and south through the countryside.
-We have it as a welcomed visitor any time.
+The seasonal Robins, with their prominent rust-colored breasts, were a welcomed harbinger of spring in the mid-Atlantic states.
+Smaller than it’s Robin cousin, the Varied Thrush is a prodigious eater, plumping it up for long flights north in the spring and south in the winter for foraging through the countryside.
+It is a welcomed visitor any time.

 Not as melodic as either the Wood Thrush or the Hermit Thrush, the Varied Thrush has a beautiful call that is a joy to hear in the garden.